JvanderKaaij/Crowsnest/Readme.md

 ----------
 ### Backend

-Create a folder /config and add a file in there called secret.env In that config file make sure the following settings are present:
+Create a file named secret.env in the root of the project.
+In that config file make sure the following settings are present:
 ```
 COOKIE_SECRET={secret}